1RealNerd/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [1RealNerd]

 The log of my #100DaysOfCode challenge.
-Started on [May 1st 2020].
+Started on [July 16th 2020].

 ## Log